coffee-and-telesense/PicoAPRS-Firmware/docs/contributing.md

 These are the general steps to getting up and running, but first make sure you are comfortable with cubemx and the CMake files it generates when selecting the CMake file option:
 1. Check to see if the files are already generated for your target in the `targets/` directory.
 - If they aren't generated yet use stm32cubemx to generate these file. **Be sure to follow the current directory structure and naming conventions.**
 - **IMPORTANT** When using stm32cubemx make sure these options are all selected before generating your code.
+This is optional, but in the examples below I've also selected `Enable Full Assert` as this might be useful for verification and debugging.
 ![Alt Text](images/cubemx-project-options.png)
 - **IMPORTANT** Then under the Code Generator tab on the left select these options.
 ![Alt Text](images/cubemx-code-gen-options.png)